MohaOnline/code-starter-kit/wp06/docs/wp-content/plugins/acf-views/readme.txt

 You can use the View shortcode inside the Gutenberg Query Loop element.
 Please make sure you've added it via the built-in Shortcode block, as it won't work properly with other block types, like Code or Custom HTML.

 == Changelog ==

+= 2.3.2 (2023-10-27): =
+- Workaround for the Avada theme ob_start() bug
+- Improved switching between Basic and Pro versions

+= 2.3.1 (2023-10-27): =
+- Workaround for the Divi theme with the 'Enable Classic Editor' option enabled
+- Edit screen: added warning about suppressed Gutenberg editor
+- Added compatibility with the 'Gutenberg' plugin (from WP repo, that overrides Gutenberg from WP core)

+= 2.3.0 (2023-10-26): =
+- Edit screen: improved compatibility with third-party plugins
+- Shortcode: added 'user' and 'term' aliases for the 'object-id' argument
+- Templates: moved to the wp-content/uploads dir to avoid the file permissions issue
+- View: added $Term$ group
+- View: extended the 'linkLabel' setting to all the link-related fields
+- View: added a new 'Open link in a new tab' setting to all the link-related fields (Field options tab)

+= 2.2.5 (2023-10-20): =
+- Improved UX (moved fields, renamed tabs, added version to the plugin's name)
+- Card: sort by field - fixed bug

+= 2.2.4 (2023-10-19): =
+- Improved performance for View and Card edit screens
+- Fixed 'clone' bug
+- View & Card: added Custom Markup validation on save
+- Added support for terms
+- Added rule for the 'Classic Editor' plugin

+= 2.2.3 (2023-10-12): =
+- Internal improvements
+- Minor UI improvements
+- Improved UX: added 'related' meta boxes and list columns
+- Settings page

+= 2.2.2 (2023-10-06): =
+- Added back compatibility with the old external CSS (the isMarkupWithDigitalId flag for Views and Cards markups)

+= 2.2.1 (2023-10-06): =
+- Small improvements
+- Fixed: Clone item
+- Added: shortcodes refresh for new items
+- Fixed: UI bug on the list page with arrows
+- Fixed: issue with ids in JS files (map, loadmore)

+= 2.2.0 (2023-10-03): =
+- View: new $User$ and $WooCommerce$ groups and 'user-id' argument for the shortcode
+- View and Card: multilingual support for labels
+- View and Card: new unique ids
+- Tools: export/import tools
+- New UI

+= 2.1.2 (2023-09-27): =
+- View: $Post$ group, added a workaround to avoid the double encoding

 = 2.1.1 (2023-09-26): =
 - Card: Unlocked 'Custom Markup' feature